sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 The `%` methods create `ModuleID` objects from strings, then you add those `ModuleID` to `libraryDependencies`.

-Of course, sbt (via Ivy) has to know where to download the module.
+Of course, sbt (via Coursier) has to know where to download the module.
 If your module is in one of the default repositories sbt comes with, this will just work.
 For example, Apache Derby is in the standard Maven2
 repository: